rozek/banglejs-2-analog-clock-construction-kit/README.md

 })();
 ```

 Just use this template to implement your own clock face and publish it in a way that Espruino may `require` it.
-You may also use the [twelve-fold Clock Face](https://github.com/rozek/banglejs-2-twelve-fold-clock-face) as code base to start from.
+You may also use the [twelve-numbered Clock Face](https://github.com/rozek/banglejs-2-twelve-numbered-clock-face) as code base to start from.

 ### Clock Hands ###